dailystory/docs/articles/acquisition/web-forms/index.md

 * Application integration - such as the [WordPress shortcode	](/integrations/wordpress#web-form-shortcode)
 * DailyStory Page - [DailyStory Pages](/features/pages#landing-pages) can be used to display forms
-* Using the SDK/API - using the [DailyStory SDK](https://github.com/dailystory/SDKs) to render forms in your web application
+* [Using the SDK/API](/sdk/dotnet) - using the DailyStory SDK to render forms in your web application

-Publishing a web form using application integration or in a DailyStory page are both documented using the above links.
+Publishing a web form using application integration or in a DailyStory page are both documented using the links above.

 ## Styling your Web Form